Phone: (202) 296-5505 Email: info@winvale.com

 Changes to the Order Level Materials (OLM) SIN

 The only Large Category-specific update GSA plans to make in Refresh #30 is with the Order Level Materials (OLM) Special Item Number (SIN) in the Miscellaneous Category (G).
-GSA will revise the OLM SIN description to align with updates in the Revolutionary FAR Overhaul.
+GSA plans to remove certain clauses as showcased above.
+These are OLM SIN level regulations

 To quickly review, the OLM SIN consists of supplies and/or services not directly on a contractor’s Schedule but added at the task order level to support another SIN as part of an order.
 There are currently 60-OLM eligible subcategories under the MAS Program, and we expect them to remain the same for now.